Mashadim/EntityAnalysis/README.md

 + Created with React/Redux, PostgreSQL, Node/Hapi.js and other tools.
 + Entities saved in PostgreSQL to reduce network requests to third-party API and to take data out of state for better performance.
 + Utilized methods such as shouldComponentUpdate and only connecting Components to props they will use rather than the entire state.
 This stops re-rendering when nothing has changed and improves app optimization.
-+ Set up back-end Authentication.
++ Set up back-end authentication.
 + Added tests.

 #### Currently Working on